Azure/azure-iot-device-ecosystem/get_started/windows-10-iot-enterprise-ltsb-kbox-a-203-csharp.md

 <a name="NextSteps"></a>
 # Next Steps

 You have now learned how to run a sample application that collects sensor data and sends it to your IoT hub.
-To explore how to store, analyze and visualize the data from this application in Azure using a variety of different services, please click on the following lessons:
+To explore how to store, analyze and visualize the data from this application in Azure using a variety of different services, please click on the following lessons :

 -   [Manage cloud device messaging with iothub-explorer]
 -   [Save IoT Hub messages to Azure data storage]